enfuse/trans_path_package/README.md

 ![Visual abstract](images/visual_abstract.png)

+## Data
+Train, validation, and test maps with pre-computed values mentioned in our paper are available [here](https://disk.yandex.ru/d/xLeW_jrUpTVnCA).
+One can download and exctract it manually or just run `download.py`.

 ## Pretrained models
 Directory `./weights` contains parameters for some of the pre-trained models from the paper.

+Use `train.py` to train a model from scratch.

 ## Examples
 Check `example.ipynb` for some examples of predictions and search results of our models.
 There are a few examples of train and out-of-distribution maps in the directory `./maps`.